-Andrew Walduck to leave Australia Post
+Andrew Walduck leaving Australia Post

-Australia Post has confirmed that Andrew Walduck will leave the organisation in August after more than six years in various technology and digital roles.
+Australia Post has confirmed that Andrew Walduck will leave the organisation in early July after more than six years in various technology and digital roles.

 On June 6, The Australian reported that Walduck, who was executive GM or trusted e-commerce services and chief digital officer, was being replaced by German national, Ingo Bohlken.
 The former Deutsche Post exec is the new head of products and innovation following management changes made under new CEO, Christine Holgate.